Will Too Few Lifeguards Create an Increased Risk of Injury or Drowning this Summer?

 We have already discussed how some pools are addressing the shortage of lifeguards by cutting back on hours of operation.
 However, by cutting back on the times that the pool operates, it is likely to increase the number of people visiting during the hours where the pool remains open.
 For lifeguards, this means additional people to watch in the pools and on the decks.
-The additional people in the pool can lead to localized or a generalized overcrowding of the swimming areas making it more difficult to identify a swimmer in distress.
+The additional people in the pool can lead to localized or generalized overcrowding of the swimming areas making it more difficult to identify a swimmer in distress.

-Furthermore, while the impact of this safety risk is somewhat mitigated by facilities to keep lifeguards part time, life guards may be expected to work longer shifts, additional shifts, or odd shifts.
+Furthermore, while the impact of this safety risk is somewhat mitigated by facilities to keep lifeguards part-time, lifeguards may be expected to work longer shifts, additional shifts, or odd shifts.
 Because the job of a lifeguard requires them to remain vigilant at all times – and most of the time there is little action to be taken – maintaining focus can be made even more difficult.

 How Does Pennsylvania Certify Life Guards?

-Pennsylvania law sets forth standards not only for training and certifying lifeguards, but also minimal staffing standards for pools and other public swimming facilities.
+Pennsylvania law sets forth standards not only for training and certifying lifeguards but also for minimal staffing standards for pools and other public swimming facilities.
 As for the certification of lifeguards, the standards and requirements are set forth in § 18.42 of the Pennsylvania Code.
 Under provisions of the Code, the Pennsylvania legislature recognizes and authorizes certain organizations as authorities to certify lifeguards.
 Furthermore, it sets up a process where organizations other than the American Red Cross, the YMCA, and eff Ellis and Associates, Inc. can apply and receive certifying authority.
-The generalized requirements for an organization to be be authorized as a credentialing body for lifeguards includes:
+The generalized requirements for an organization to be authorized as a credentialing body for lifeguards include:

-- The company or organization conducts a training course according to a text book, written training manual, or instructor’s manual.
+- The company or organization conducts a training course according to a textbook, written training manual, or instructor’s manual.

 - The course provides some method of confirming or certifying the prospective guard’s competency in CPR.